 What you decide to eat not only revs up your energy levels, but may also rev up your bowels.
 Lazy or sluggish bowels occur when the muscles in your colon slow down, resulting in constipation.
-Eating a fiber-focused diet can help wake up your colon and improve bowel function.
-Consult your doctor before making changes to your diet.
-If you're experiencing severe constipation or constipation in combination with any other symptoms, see your doctor.
+The National Institutes of Health defines constipation as having fewer than three bowel movements per week or painful bowel movements that are difficult to pass.

 Video of the Day